CharlesRea/clud/readme.md

   * [Traefik](https://docs.traefik.io/) is a reverse proxy service.
 All external requests to the cluster will arrive at Traefik, which will route the traffic to the correct Kubernetes service based on the request hostname.
 In Kubernetes terms, it's an Ingress controller)
+* Setup Clud's postgres database:
     * Run `kubectl apply -f infrastructure/postgres.yaml`
 * Setup a self-signed certificate, and add it as a Kubernetes secret (you might need to run the following commands in Git Bash or equivalent)
   * `openssl req -x509 -nodes -days 3650 -newkey rsa:2048 -keyout tls.key -out tls.crt -subj "/CN=*.clud"`
   * `kubectl -n kube-system create secret tls traefik-tls-cert --key=tls.key --cert=tls.crt`